Shrimp of the woods look like strange white popcorn balls that crawl out of the earth. They're a great mushroom to know, and easy to identify.

 Browning: the key to good flavor

-I'll be honest with you, if you don't prepare these right they can be pretty uninteresting.
-The key to flavor with entolomas is to caramelize and brown them, that's when they shine.
+To be honest, if you don't prepare these right they can be pretty uninteresting.
+The key to flavor with entolomas is to caramelize and brown them.
 If they just get stewed from raw, things are going to be bland and styrofoamy, just like with a puffball.

-Thinking of shrimp leads me toward preparations that might be good with shellfish or crustaceans-use your imagination.
-Suffice to say that these love white wine, pasta with oil and tomato based sauces, a bit of hot pepper, you get the idea.
+Thinking of shrimp leads me toward preparations that might be good with shellfish or crustaceans.
+They love white wine, pasta with oil and tomato based sauces, a bit of hot pepper, you get the idea.

 One trick I use is just searching for a recipe for shrimp that looks good-then I plug in entolomas.
 You can't lose here, well, unless you don't brown them first!